MEHARKhaoula/transformers-text-coherence/README.md

 # Transformer-Text-Coherence
- Fine-Tuning Five Types of Transformers on the GCDC Dataset for Coherence Evaluation and Incorporating Syntactic Features into BERT for Coherence Measurement
+ Fine-Tuning Five Types of Transformers on the GCDC Dataset and Incorporating Syntactic Features into BERT for Coherence Evaluation

 ## Models
 **Bertsem**: a fine-tuned version of the original BERT model.<br/>